J3698/j3698.github.io/_posts/2021-08-31-symbol-recognition-writing-an-overleaf-integrated-frontend.markdown

 {% include img.html src="../pics/find_button_space.png" %}

-You can see that the class name for this space is "formatting-buttons-wrapper".
-Additionally, there's no other parts of the webpage with this name, so I can access this element directly, and add the button:
+If you squint, you can see that the class name for this space is "formatting-buttons-wrapper".
+Additionally, there's no other parts of the webpage with this name, so I can access this element directly, and add the button.
+The below code shows me doing this, by setting the inner code (html) of that space:

 <script src="https://gist.github.com/J3698/56db90bd0907c7c731c7cc9ce06d3138.js"></script>

-You'll also notice that I add "toggle-switch" as one of the classes for the button, so that it looks similar to the rest of the UI.
+You'll also notice that I add "toggle-switch" as one of the classes for the button.
+The neighboring buttons have this class, I added this so that the button would blend in.

 ## Injecting the Extexify Main User Interface

-I performed a similar process as for the button to create the extexify UI.
-First, I had to find the text editor in the web page (line 2).
-Then lines 4-10 add new elements to the page.
-The rest of the method adds the custom code for the UI.
-After adding  Below, lines 2-10 serve to add new elements to the webpage.
+I performed a similar process as for the button to create the extexify user interface (UI).
+Below, lines 2-10 serve to add new elements to the webpage.
 The rest of the function defines the custom user interface I am after.

 <script src="https://gist.github.com/J3698/e9b8a6e6c8ceaf4bce5d2b5cd7672245.js"></script>